danward79/holman-ble-mqtt-gateway/README.md

 # Holman iGardener BLE-to-MQTT Gateway

-Reverse-engineered Bluetooth Low Energy (BLE) to MQTT integration for the **Holman Vibrance Warm White Garden Light Controller** (`Vibrance_WW`), designed for **Home Assistant**.
+Reverse-engineered Bluetooth Low Energy (BLE) to MQTT integration for the **Holman (iGardener) Vibrance Warm White Garden Light Controller** (`Vibrance_WW`), designed for **Home Assistant**.

-This daemon acts as a persistent bridge between your Home Assistant instance and outdoor Holman Bluetooth lights.
+This daemon acts as a persistent bridge between your Home Assistant instance and outdoor Holman (iGardener) Bluetooth lights.
 It translates Home Assistant light entity commands into the proprietary 20-byte binary protocol expected by the physical hardware.

 ---